datalad-handbook/book/docs/basics/101-116-sharelocal.rst

 how DataLad retrieves only minimal metadata about which files actually exist in a dataset upon a :command:`datalad install`.
 "It's really handy", you tell him.
 "This way you can decide which book you want to read, and then retrieve what you need.
+Everything that is *annexed* is retrieved on demand.
 Note though that the text files contents are present, and the files can be opened -- this is because these files are stored in :term:`Git`.
 So you already have my notes, and you can decide for yourself whether you want to ``get`` the books."